fedoco/itc-reporter/README.md

 # iTC Reporter

 ## What?
-This script mimics the official **iTunes Connect Reporter** by Apple which is used to automatically **retrieve Sales- and Financial Reports** for your App Store sales.
+This script mimics the official **App Store Connect Reporter** by Apple which is used to automatically **retrieve Sales- and Financial Reports** for your App Store sales.
 It is written in pure Python and **doesn't need a Java runtime installation**.
-Opposed to Apple's tool, it can fetch iTunes Connect login credentials from the macOS Keychain in order to **tighten security** a bit.
+Opposed to Apple's tool, it can fetch App Store Connect login credentials from the macOS Keychain in order to **tighten security** a bit.
 Also, it goes the extra mile and **unzips the downloaded reports**.

+Before Apple in 2018 decided to rebrand it, App Store Connect used to be called iTunes Connect or iTC in short – hence the name of this script.

 ## Why?

 ### Once upon a time, there was autoingestion …
-In the past, Apple has provided a tool called **autoingest** for automated retrieving of sales reports from iTunes Connect.
+In the past, Apple has provided a tool called **autoingest** for automated retrieving of sales reports from App Store Connect.
 While this tool worked quite reliably, it needed a full blown Java Runtime Environment installed.

 ### … nowadays, it's all about Reporter
 Apple has shut down autoingestion on December 13th, 2016.
 Fortunately, it has been replaced by a new and a bit more streamlined tool called **Reporter**.
 Unfortunately, **Reporter** is based on Java, too.
-It also suffers from a minor but annoying security threat as it needs to read iTunes Connect login credentials from a cleartext file.
+It also suffers from a minor but annoying security threat as it needs to read App Store Connect login credentials from a cleartext file.

 ### Java really is a sledge hammer to crack this nut
-There really is no compelling reason to employ a Java tool with its somewhat heavyweight dependency on JRE in order to download a few reports from iTunes Connect.
+There really is no compelling reason to employ a Java tool with its somewhat heavyweight dependency on JRE in order to download a few reports from App Store Connect.
 Apart from the Apple backend engineering staff really being into Java, apparently.
 Also, storing login credentials in cleartext isn't state of the art anymore.

 **iTC Reporter** (this Python script), on the other hand, solves both problems.
 It is written in pure Python and doesn't need Java or any external dependencies to function.
-Also, it can optionally read the iTC access token from the OS X Keychain (though it generally is still advisable to use an extra Apple ID specifically created for retrieving reports!).
+Also, it can optionally read the App Store Connect access token from the OS X Keychain (though it generally is still advisable to use an extra Apple ID specifically created for retrieving reports!).

 ## How?